 The 58-year-old Roberts, who is a native Austinite and lives and works here, prefers to be referred to as “Austin-based” these days, a reflection of the international scope of her career.

-A working artist for decades, Roberts received very little, if any, institutional attention.
+A working artist for decades, Roberts received very little institutional attention prior to 2014.
 Following her personally brave decision to pursue an MFA as she was nearing 50, Roberts’ art took a radical turn, moving past what she has called her “Black Norman Rockwell” style and towards her current practice of probing ideas of race, beauty and identity through collage-based portraits of black children.

 After finishing her degree at Syracuse University, Roberts returned to Austin.
 In 2016, she made her own exhibition opportunity, gathering artwork, as well as that of three other Black artists, for an exhibition at the George Washington Carver Museum.
 That same year she received a prestigious Pollock-Krasner Foundation fellowship, and made the cash award stretch as a long as she could.